Statue of Horemheb and Amenia: Description

-The husband and wife are seated upright on a throne with lion's legs.
+The husband (Horemheb) and wife (Amenia) are seated upright on a throne with lion's legs.
 Both wear long tunics and wigs, which were fashionable in Eighteenth Dynasty Egypt.
-The man has baggy sleeves and sandals on his feet.
-The double statue is very unusual in that it shows the wife holding her husband's hand with both of hers.
+The man has baggy sleeves and sandals on his feet, thus depicting Horemheb from when he was still only an official.
+The double statue is very unusual in that it shows Amenia holding her husband's hand with both of hers.
 The statue would have originally been painted in bright colours, most of which have disappeared.
-Apart from minor damage, the statue is in near perfect condition, brilliantly conveying the serene elegance of Egyptian aristocracy in the New Kingdom.
+Apart from minor damage to the hands and breasts, the statue is in near perfect condition, brilliantly conveying the serene elegance of Egyptian aristocracy in the New Kingdom.
 The double statue was also an inspiration to the English sculptor Henry Moore, who used it as a model for many of his bronze works.